edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

 <p>I used the data from minuted Sacred Harp singings from 1995-2017 to work out how many times each song by a female composer has been called as a proportion of all the songs called.</p>

 <p>If all 554 songs in the book were led equally, 4.15% of all songs led in minuted singings would be by female composers.
-4.17% of all songs led in minuted singings from 1995-2017 were by female composers.</p>
+4.17% of all songs led in minuted singings from 1995-2017 were by female composers.
+This suggests gender of composer isn&#39;t affecting singer&#39;s song choices.</p>

 <h2 id="toc_5">Has the popularity of songs by female composers changed over time?</h2>